NVIDIA/aistore/docs/performance.md

 cpupower frequency-set -r -g performance # set `performance` setting to all CPU's cpupower frequency-info # check settings after the change
 ```

+Once the packages are installed (the step that will depend on your Linux distribution), you can then follow the *tuning instructions* from the referenced PDF (above).

 ### Network